nkhil/kafka-notes/Readme.md

 ```
 acks=0: Producer won't wait for ackowledgement of data write
-acks=1: Producer will wait for leader acknowledgment
+acks=1: Producer will wait for leader acknowledgment of data write
 acks=all: Leader + replicas send acknowledgement of data write
 ```